axibase/axibase-collector-docs/atsd-server-connection.md

 ## Overview

-Data retrieved by Axibase Collector from external data sources is persisted by Collector in one or multiple ATSD databases configured on the **Admin > Storage Drivers** page.
+Data retrieved by Axibase Collector from external data sources is persisted by Collector in one or multiple ATSD databases, configured at **Admin > Storage Drivers**.

-By default configuration, all jobs running in the Collector transmit data into the same ATSD instance using a single shared storage driver.
+By default, all jobs running in Collector transmit data into the same ATSD instance using a single shared storage driver.

 ![](./images/storage-driver-basic.png)

 The storage driver sends data into ATSD over HTTP protocol.

-With advanced configuration, each job stores data in a specific ATSD instance using multiple storage drivers.
+Via advanced configuration, each job can store data in a specific ATSD instance by using multiple storage drivers.

 ![](./images/storage-driver-advanced.png)